olivluca/combi_d/protocol/README.md

 |--|--|--|--|--|--|--|
 |0x06|0xF2|??|??|??|??|??|

-I always see D1 at 0x01 and D5 at 0xFF.
+I always see D1=0x01 and D5=0xFF.
 I don't know the meaning of D2, D3 and D4.
 Most probably D3 is the error code but there must be some bits of the error code in one of the other bytes, since there are codes above 255.

 I could only force two errors, both below 255